 If you have a thought about something you heard, or a story to share, please reach out!
 You can find us on Instagram, Facebook, and LinkedIn.
 You can also contact us directly from our contact page.
 If you want to engage with the Finish Line Community, check out our groups on Facebookand LinkedIn.

-- Investing financially in prayer as an asset
+- Viewing singleness as an asset in generosity

 QUOTES TO REMEMBER